 I got a bachelor’s degree at Harvard University (in Social Anthropology), and a DPhil (as a Rhodes Scholar) at Nuffield College, Oxford University.
 The DPhil was in the law faculty, and was on the use of technology in development and for the public good.
-I consult in this field, researching and writing reports for, among other places, UNDP, GovLab (at New York University), The Markle Foundation, Network Dynamics Associates, Iomemo Technologies, and so on.
+I consult in this field, researching and writing reports for, among other places, UNDP, The GovLab (at New York University), The Markle Foundation, and Network Dynamics Associates.
 Some of this work is online (see, for example, a Primer on Internet Governance I prepared for UNDP).

 You can follow my writing by joining my page at Facebook, or of course by visiting this site regularly.
 Please contact me if you’d like to comment on any of my writing, or if you have any ideas for good stories.